-Under the First Nations Financial Transparency Act, which the Canadian government passed in year 2013, aboriginal bands (about 580 bands covered under this law) are required to post their chiefs’ earnings on the federal Aboriginal Affairs and Northern Development website by the end of November 2014.
-Only 56% of them have submitted their records so far.
+Under the First Nations Financial Transparency Act, which the Canadian government passed in 2013, aboriginal bands (about 580 bands covered under this law) are required to post their chiefs’ earnings on the federal Aboriginal Affairs and Northern Development website in November 2014.
+Only 56% of them the First Nation Chiefs submitted their records so far.

 — Chief’s untaxed income of $100,000 is equivalent to regular Canadian taxable income of about $150,000

 - The median salary was around $60,000 between $50,000 and $75,000.

 — Chief’s untaxed income of $60,000 is equivalent to regular Canadian taxable income of about $80,000

 - At least 105 chiefs collected more than $100,000 salary if other expenses and benefits are included.

 Chief Ron Giesbrecht of the tiny Kwikwetlem First Nation in British Columbia’s lower mainland took home an eye-popping $914,219 in 2013.
 The band has a population of only 82!!!
 OMG!
 (See the income table below.)

 For more than two decades, Chief Jim Boucher of the Fort McKay First Nation, up in oil sands country north of Fort McMurray, Alberta, collected a salary of $644,441 in the year 2013.
 The band only has a population of 826, of which 396 members live on its reserve and 430 live elsewhere.
 In comparison, the nearby Regional Municipality of Wood Buffalo, which includes Fort McMurray, has a population of more than 100,000 and pays its mayor $127,671.
 How many years has Boucher collected a $600,000 tax-free salary?!?!
 OMG!
 (See the salary table below.)